readthescripture.com

 Pharaoh's heart is hardened — sometimes by God, sometimes by Pharaoh himself.
 A close reading of the Exodus narrative that tracks every occurrence, weighs what the Hebrew says, and asks what it means that God hardened a heart he also calls to repentance.

-Study · Unanswered Prayer
+Passage Study · Doctrinal

 Forfeited Access